3thanaut/Star-Quarries-Code/README.md

 I completely recognize and understand that there are so many better methods, resources, and approaches I could have taken to this project, and that is why I am so grateful to be able to share it here.
 In this code, I will outline what to do, and what not to do to the best of my ability.
 What different resources could have been used, and what I would do when creating this project again.

+The wonderful thing about this, is that to my knowledge (and I have played through the game with friends multiple times) is that it works!
+There are so many improvements or things that could be done so much better, but this works!
+Amazing!

 Thank you for reading this, hope you enjoy!